Barbara Billingsley, BA, LLB, LLM (Alberta)

-Barbara Billingsley has been a faculty member at the University of Alberta Faculty of Law since 2001.
-Her current areas of research and teaching include insurance law, civil litigation processes and constitutional law issues pertaining to private law matters.
-In addition to numerous law review articles on these and other topics, she is the author of General Principles of Canadian Insurance Law (2nd ed., LexisNexis, 2014), a co-editor of The Civil Litigation Process: Cases & Materials (8th ed., Emond Montgomery, 2016), and a contributing author of Constitutional Law: Cases, Commentary and Principles (Thomson Canada Limited, 2008).
-Before joining the Law Faculty in 2001, Professor Billingsley practiced civil litigation in Edmonton, primarily in the area of insurance defence.
-She is currently a member of the Law Society of Alberta, the Law Society of the Northwest Territories, and the editorial board of the Canadian Journal of Insurance Law.
-She is also Chair of the Advisory Board of the Centre for Constitutional Studies.
+Barbara Billingsley became dean of the University of Alberta Faculty of Law and Wilbur Fee Bowker Professor of Law on July 1, 2020.
+She is the Faculty of Law's 13th dean and the first woman to be appointed to the position in the Faculty's history.
+She is a proud alumna of UAlberta, who earned her LLB and LLM here in 1990 and 1995, respectively, and her BA in political science in 1987.
+Before joining the Faculty, Dean Billingsley practised civil litigation in Edmonton, primarily in the area of insurance defence.
+She has been a full-time faculty member since 2001, after joining as a sessional in 1996.
+Her areas of research and teaching include insurance law, civil litigation processes and constitutional law issues pertaining to private law matters.
+In addition to numerous law review articles on these and other topics, she is the author of General Principles of Canadian Insurance Law (3rd ed., LexisNexis, 2020), a co-editor of The Civil Litigation Process: Cases & Materials (8th ed., Emond Montgomery, 2016), and a contributing author of Constitutional Law: Cases, Commentary and Principles (Thomson Canada Limited, 2008).
+She is currently a member of the Law Society of Alberta.
+She is a recipient of the Canadian Bar Association/Law Society of Alberta Award for Distinguished Scholarship, the University of Alberta's Rutherford Award for Excellence in Undergraduate Teaching, and the Faculty of Law's Honourable Tevie Miller Teaching.Excellence Award.

 - Insurance Law

 - Litigation Process & Access to Justice